alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.292` in Torch: Doesn't look like the torch lists a duration.
 * `p.293` vs `p.563` Is a Minor Healing Potion 3 or 4 gp?
 * `p.295` in Table 6-18 Barding: If you can get animal armor with Heavy Barding that grants an AC bonus of +3, why does `p.214` say that animal companions are limited to gaining a +2 AC item bonus?
+* `p.298`: The description of the illusion school says they almost always have the mental trait.
+  Very few illusion spells actually do.
 * `p.298` in Disbelieving Illusions: Last sentence has an extra period.
 ---
 * `p.298` in Cantrips: The first paragraph mentions "cantrip slots".
   This terminology is not used anywhere else in the rulebook.
 * `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
 All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
+* `p.322` in "Cataclysm": "Each creature attempts one basic Reflex save that applies to all **six** types of damage."
+  Depending on the interpretation of the types of damage of the spell, there may be between 5 and 7 types of damage.
 * `p.322` in "Charm" and `p.390` in "Charming Touch": [Colette Brunel](https://paizo.com/threads/rzs42pdf?Charm-Charming-Touch-and-Identify-Magic) points out that these spells mentions of Identify Magic doesn't make sense.
 Is it meant to be Recall Knowledge?
 Also, the condition appendix says that PCs aren't affected by the friendly and helpful conditions, so do these spells not do anything to PCs?
 * `p.326` in Continual Flame: Heightened versions of the spell say what the gold cost increases are, but not what actual effect that comes with.
 * `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
 Should be capitalized?
 Or is there even a word missing?